samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 SAMI relies on OAuth2 to authenticate users.
 If you aren't familiar with OAuth2 and its authentication flow, the documentation and libraries at the [official homepage](http://oauth.net/2/) will make your life easier.

-A user or application must first obtain an access token from SAMI to make API calls.
-There are [three types of access tokens](#three-types-of-access-tokens).
+A user, application or device must first obtain an access token from SAMI to make API calls.
+There are [three corresponding types of access tokens](#three-types-of-access-tokens).
 OAuth2 offers several methods of obtaining access tokens, and we support the following:

 -   [Authorization Code:](/sami/sami-documentation/authentication.html#authorization-code-method) The user is directed to a UI that allows him to sign in or create an account.
 A successful signin or signup